 Our district celebrates diversity with more than 80 spoken languages in our schools.

-We offer three full-service community schools at Gage Elementary School, Riverside Central Elementary School, and Rochester Alternative Learning School.
+We offer four full-service community schools at Gage Elementary School, Riverside Central Elementary School, John Marshall High School, and Rochester Alternative Learning School.

 Hawthorne Education Center offers Adult Basic Education, English as a second language, and college programs for our community members.